home-assistant/home-assistant.io/source/_integrations/starline.markdown

 - Switches: Start/stop engine, heater (webasto), additional channel and sound the horn.
 - Services: Update the state, set update frequency.
 More details can be found [here](#services).

-## Configuration
+## Prerequisites

-1. Create a new application in the [StarLine developer profile](https://my.starline.ru/developer).
+Create a new application in the [StarLine developer profile](https://my.starline.ru/developer).
-2. Open the integrations page and add the StarLine integration.
-3. Fill in your application ID, secret, login and password.

-After adding the integration, you can configure the API update interval using [`starline.set_scan_interval`](#set-scan-interval) service.

 <div class='note'>